echohes/sipdig/README.md

 -r - realm (example: asterisk or some URI)
 -n - nonce (response from SIP server)
 -m - sip-method (default REGISTER)
--check - check your current string for valid, work with -p
+-d - check your current Digest response for valid, work with -p
 ```
 ## Example:
 ```